Set up the cluster¶

 make cluster

-The following output will be desplayed to notify that the cluster has been created:
+The following output will be displayed to notify that the cluster has been created:

 $ make cluster